timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART I-ORGANIZATION AND GENERAL MILITARY POWERS/CHAPTER 09-DEFENSE BUDGET MATTERS/CHAPTER 09-DEFENSE BUDGET MATTERS.md

     * (C) would have been recommended for funding through the budget referred to in subparagraph (1) by the officer submitting the report required by subsection (a) in connection with the budget if—

-      * (i) additional resources been available for the budget to fund the program, activity, or mission requirement; or
+      * (i) additional resources had been available for the budget to fund the program, activity, or mission requirement; or

       * (ii) the program, activity, or mission requirement has emerged since the budget was formulated.